rasimenezle/rasimenezle/README.md

 #### ⏲ What we are doing now:
-- 🚀 I'm Rasime Nezle.I am currently working as a Java Developer in a technology company, and I have the opportunity to learn and produce together📃.
+- 🚀I am currently working as a Java Developer in a technology company, and I have the opportunity to learn and produce together📃.
-- 💻 I also work as a FreeLancer.

 <br>

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=rasimenezle)](https://git.io/streak-stats)